 Be responsible for the quality (completeness, correctness and consistency) of tag data delivered by Contractor, Contractor’s suppliers and Subcontractors

-Maintain Tag-to-Tag relationships electronically in accordance with the CFIHOS RDL.
+Maintain Tag-to-Tag relationships electronically in accordance with the Contract RDL.
 Examples of Tag-to-Tag relationships include (but are not limited to):

 Parent-child associations (e.g. equipment item on a skid)